 Kindness and respect are essential to creating an environment where students feel safe and empowered to take risks.
 As such, BCD Elementary School passionately integrates evidence-based Responsive Classroom and Kid Power programs into our curriculum to support character development and enhance every child’s education.
 From contributing to a positive community and resolving conflicts to effective communication, empathy and problem solving, BCD is home to social and emotional skills at every level.

 The BCD Elementary School is a place of discovery, of challenge and support where tradition meets innovation and creativity.
-Our commitment to small class sizes (average 14-15 with a maximum of 18) ensures that teachers truly know and meet the needs of each student and enhances our challenging yet balanced curriculum.
+Our commitment to small class sizes (maximum of 18) ensures that teachers truly know and meet the needs of each student and enhances our challenging yet balanced curriculum.
 Our excellent faculty prides themselves in being current with research based instructional theory and practice.
 Our Learning Center staff partners closely with elementary classroom teachers to support the diverse learning styles of our students by using a variety of grouping strategies for teaching math and language arts.

-In addition to the core subjects of language arts, mathematics, social studies and science taught by the homeroom teacher, elementary students also receive instruction in technology, art, science lab, library, physical education, music, band, and world language.
-Students take both French and Spanish from Kindergarten through 2nd grade.
-In 3rd through 5th grade, students will focus on either Spanish or French as their chosen language.
-Students are introduced to Latin starting in 4th grade.
+In addition to the core subjects of language arts, mathematics, and social studies taught by the homeroom teacher, elementary students also receive instruction in technology, art, science lab, library, physical education, music, band, and world language.
+Students take both French and Spanish from Kindergarten through 5th grade.
+Students are introduced to Latin starting in 5th grade.

-Character education is essential in every student’s overall development.
-Students participate in guided discussions, activities, and role playing exercises that encourage them to treat others kindly.
-Philanthropy and community service projects connect students to various charitable organizations.
-Students actively participate in age-appropriate service projects.
+Social-emotional development is essential in every student’s overall development.
+We use the Responsive Classroom, Kid Power, and the Learning for Justice standards to support character development and teach important life skills like problem solving, conflict resolution, effective communication, identity, empathy, and how to be a good friend.
+Students participate in guided discussions, activities, and role-playing exercises that encourage them to treat others kindly.
+Philanthropy and community service projects connect students to various charitable organizations and students actively participate in age-appropriate service projects.

 Elementary students participate in musical performances, plays and assemblies held throughout the school year.
 Each student can expect to be on stage performing several times during the year.
 Each grade takes part in a musical performance where music teachers work with homeroom teachers preparing the events.
 Parents are always welcome.